 Due to the predetermined bias many police officers have during a suspected DUI or DWI traffic stop, it is not at all uncommon for them to overreach with their claims of why they believe a driver may be under the influence.
 Many officers will often give one explanation to a person for why they were pulled over, only for a driver to later see on the police report, that reason suddenly has now been changed to something else entirely.

 This occurs when police sometimes alter those initial details after the fact once they arrest a driver, so that they fit better to suit the charge of a DUI when it goes to court.
 This is exactly where we can step in to help stop an improper DUI allegation in it’s tracks, as long as we can examine the arrest specifics a driver submits to us online in time before too many court dates elapse otherwise.
+We often find major details that work to a driver’s favor, such as a driver arrested for DUI wasn’t read Miranda rights in time or at all, that can lead to charges getting dismissed in many cases.

 The police have the power of authority granted to them to arrest a person if he/she is driving under the influence of alcohol or some other type of drug, even prescribed or OTC medicine.
 However, the police do not have the right to wrongfully or forcefully charge a person, without a valid reason to believe they are driving while intoxicated on a substance.